sf-wdi-gaia/project-vagabond/README.md

 ## Presentation

-Each group will present their project on **Thursday, January 7th** starting at **10:00am** for 10 minutes.
+Each group will present their project on **Wendesday, October 12th** starting at **1:15pm** for 10 minutes.

-Each member of your group should speak during your presentation and mention which parts of the project they worked on.
+Each member of your group should speak for equal parts during your presentation and mention which parts of the project they worked on.

 **Your presentation should include:**

-* Tour (demo) of your app.
+* Tour (demo) of your app deployed on heroku.
 * How did your group approach the requirements? (mention anything unique or creative your group chose to do)
 * What was easier than you thought?
 What was more challenging?
 * What is a lesson you will carry forward to working on Project 2?